-- Start the session by giving the participants some time to discuss together what co-creation means. - Thereafter, they will be asked to draw a picture in pairs and name it together (see exercise in Annex). - Picture drawing in pairs explanation: Every person draws one piece or line at a time and leave the pen to the other person, you repeat until you feel is enough.
-You don't talk although you might laugh.
-You are not going to ask any questions or discuss it; you just add to what the other one draw.
+- Start the session by giving the participants some time to discuss together what co-creation means. - Thereafter, they will be asked to draw a picture in pairs and name it together (see exercise in Annex).

 Whenever anyone of you hesitates for a long time = this is a strong clue that the picture is finished.
 Then you both will name the picture by writing one letter at a time, one by one, until one of you hesitates = then the name of the picture is ready.